-Analysis of fishing activity near to Shapinsay Sound is given in Section 5.5.
-Through consultation with Orkney Fisheries it was established that fishing around the Orkney Islands is highly variable both in location and magnitude.
-Some potters do work around the Shapinsay Sound test site close to shore.
-Whilst fishing could occur in the test site, generally fishermen choose to avoid the area due to the potential for surface and bottom hazards which could damage fishing gear through entanglement with devices such as creel lines or directly through trawling.
+Analysis of fishing activity near to Scapa Flow is given in Section 5.5.
+Through consultation with Orkney Fisheries it was established that fishing around the Orkney Islands is highly variable both in location and magnitude, however, fishermen; primarily potters, do work around the Scapa Flow test site close to shore.
+Whilst fishing can occur in the test site, generally fishermen choose to avoid the area due to the potential for surface and bottom hazards which could damage fishing gear through entanglement with devices such as creel lines or directly through trawling.

-There have been no reported incidents of fishing gear being damaged on devices tested at EMEC during active fishing.
-Once in location the devices are well marked, and their location well promulgated reducing the chance of an incident.
+There have been no reported incidents of fishing gear being damaged on the test devices during active fishing.
+Once in location the devices are well marked and their location well promulgated reducing the chance of an incident.
 The deployment and maintenance of devices would necessitate the transit of vessels to and from the site which could pass through areas of static gear deployment, potentially damaging them.
 This risk is mitigated by the marking of fishing gear.
-Given the low density of fishing within vicinity of the Shapinsay Sound test site this is considered to be unlikely.